studentinsights/studentinsights/index.md

 As we started working with more schools, we also shifted the way we worked.
 We focused less on the technology and more on the **last mile** of how our work could influence practice.
 This led to new kinds of opportunities, grounded in the core values of: *seeing the whole child*, *student-centered narratives* and embracing challenges around *trust, access and privacy*.

+In 2018 we also started collaborating with our first group of students, who design and build alongside us.

 <section>
   {% assign profile_title = 'Seeing the whole child' %}